Asynchronous adaptive networks: Introduction

 Readers will benefit more from this chapter if they review first the earlier article \cite{ProcIEEE2014}.
 We continue to follow a similar structure here, as well as a similar notation, since the material in both this chapter and the earlier reference \cite{ProcIEEE2014} are meant to complement each other.

-In order to highlight the main features of adaptive networks, we organize the presentation of the article into three main components.
+We organize the presentation into three main components.
 The first part (Sec.~\ref{sec:single}) reviews fundamental results on adaptation and learning by {\em single} stand-alone agents.
-The emphasis is on stochastic-gradient constructions, and also on asynchronous implementations.
-A general formulation is considered that allows us to extract classical results for synchronous adaptive filtering as special cases.
-The level of generality considered in this section is meant to bring forth commonalities that exist among several domains relating to adaptation, learning, and optimization.

-The second part (Sec.~\ref{sec:batch}) of the chapter covers asynchronous centralized solutions.
+The second part (Sec.~\ref{sec:batch}) covers asynchronous centralized solutions.
 The objective is to explain the gain in performance that results from aggregating the data from the agents and processing it centrally at a fusion center.
 The centralized performance is used as a frame of reference for assessing various implementations.
 While centralized solutions can be powerful, they nevertheless suffer from a number of limitations.
 First, in real-time applications where agents collect data continuously, the repeated exchange of information back and forth between the agents and the fusion center can be costly especially when these exchanges occur over wireless links or require nontrivial routing resources.
 Second, in some sensitive applications, agents may be reluctant to share their data with remote centers for various reasons including privacy and secrecy considerations.
 More importantly perhaps, centralized solutions have a critical point of failure: if the central processor fails, then this solution method collapses altogether.